yugabyte/yb-sql-workshop/foreign-keys/README.md

 You might like to run all of the four demo scripts, in order, and mechanically, simply by starting `do_all.sql` at the `ysqlsh` prompt.
 You can simply start it time and again.
 It always has the same effect.

 ### startup.sql
-Notice that it begins by starting `startup.sql`.
+Notice that `do_all.sql` begins by starting `startup.sql`.
 This does no SQL but simply uses meta-commands to produce the quietest possible output.
 Comment it out if you don't like its effect.